MicrosoftDocs/dynamics365-guidance/guidance/fasttrack/learning-resources.md

 ms.reviewer: edupont
 ---

-# Learning resources for implementers of Dynamics 365 solutions
+# Self-service learning opportunities and resources for implementers of Dynamics 365 solutions

 Microsoft provides self-service learning opportunities for Dynamics 365.
 This article points out some of the material.